arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 “I’m alright.
 Just a bit tired,” I replied.
 I felt bad about what I was about to do.

 I slowly moved away, pretending to look around the shop, while Tim peppered Olin with questions about the pros and cons of various wands.
 As I inched closer to what seemed like the trapdoor, I prayed and hoped that Arlo’s spell held.
 I lifted its dirty handle and slipped in quickly.
 I heard it close with a thud.
 But assuming that Arlo’s spell worked, I’d be fine.
 The tunnel wasn’t too long.
 At the end of it was a circular wooden door with a wavy bronze handle.
 I didn’t notice a keyhole.
 I turned the handle, and I was inside.

+##### Olin's wand shop's storage room

 There was a veritable cornucopia of things in here.
 Wand making was a complex art that involved many ingredients that varied depending on the kind of wand to be made.

 I carefully looked around.
 I couldn’t stop looking at all the objects that surrounded me.
 There were so many fascinating things.
 I could easily get lost examining these things for hours.
 I hated the fact that I had so little time to spend here.